marcplustwo/FC_reliable_messaging/README.md

 - count incoming / outgoing cars
 - send to cloud
   - current occupancy/availability
-  - when car left: send parking length to cloud
+  - when car left: send parking length to cloud (for billing)

 ## cloud
 - billing (send the bill to the customer) (it wouldn't actually do anything in our implementation)